 Account Information Services (AIS)

-Enable businesses and institutions to share data with other financial providers, banks, and Third-Party Providers (TPPs).
 AIS can be used to analyse financial information and gain insights into account ownership and financial behaviours.

 e.g. We use account information services to easily verify potential customers’ identities.

-Account Information Service Provider (AISP)
+AISP - Account Information Service Provider

 e.g. Thanks to Account Information Service Providers (AISP) like Emma, I can easily track my spending habits to save more money every month.

-Account Servicing Payment Service Provider (ASPSP)
+ASPSP - Account Servicing Payment Service Provider

-Similar to banks and financial institutions, ASPSPs enable payment initiation and access to account information for TPPs.
+A service that enables payment initiation and access to account information for TPPs.
 As a result of PSD2, all ASPSPs are required to participate in open banking.

 e.g. Account Servicing Payment Service Providers (ASPSP) provide and maintain payment accounts for anyone using payment services.